dart-lang/language/working/augmentation-libraries/feature-specification.md

 ```

 A library directive may contain `augment` followed by a URI to denote the file
-as an augmentation library:
+as an augmentation:

 ```
 libraryName ::= metadata 'library'
     ( dottedIdentifierList | 'augment' uri ) ';'
 ```

-In an augmentation library, the grammar is slightly modified to allow an
+In an augmentation, the grammar is slightly modified to allow an `augment`
-`augment` modifier before various declarations:
+modifier before various declarations:

 ```
 topLevelDeclaration ::= classDeclaration